 Business and Financial Analytics for Nonprofits

-Even though nonprofits don’t operate the same way as for-profit businesses, you still need to be mindful of important business and financial metrics to ensure you’re on track for success as an organization.
+Even though nonprofits don’t operate the same way as for-profit businesses, it’s important to remain mindful of key business and financial metrics to ensure you’re on track for success as an organization.

-Let's look at two ways that nonprofits can measure their financial sustainability using data.
+The following are two ways that nonprofits can measure financial stability using data.